sknepneklab/ABPTutorial/README.md

-# KITP ACTIVE20 Tutorial on Simulating Active Brownian Particles
+# Tutorial on Simulating Active Brownian Particles

 This is the GitHub repository for a series of three tutorial on implementing a simulation of Active Brownian Particles (ABP) in two dimensions.
-These tutorial were delivered as a part of the KITP ACTIVE20 virtual programme.
+These tutorial were delivered as a part of the [KITP ACTIVE20](https://www.kitp.ucsb.edu/activities/active20)  virtual programme.

-### Layout
+## Layout

 This tutorial consists of three sessions: